yuyuranium/bsv-pfc/README.md

 ```
 And you will get a result of 1.
 (4 - (1 + 2) = 1)

+A simulation trace (`trace.vcd`) will be generated for debugging.
+You can open it with waveform viewer, e.g.,  GTKWave or nWave.

 ### Verilog generation

 Verilog code for `PostfixCalculator32x32` (32-bit data and depth 32) is generated under `build/lib/Verilog`